rshnn/multithread-bank-system/README.md

 Lastly, the client will display messages sent  from the sever upon successful or failed commands.

-# Testcase Analysis
+# Test Case Analysis

 Test cases attempt to tackle specific functions of the banking system systematically.
 First, I tested the proper connection between server and client processes.
 Then, I tested the proper sharing of data between the two processes.
 Lastly, I tested the proper implementation of banking functions.
 More information regarding my test cases and expected outputs can be found in the attached text files: `bank-testcases.txt` and `testplan.txt`.

-## Testcase 1: Testing Connections
+## Test Case 1: Testing Connections

+The simplest test case exhibits the messages that are printed when the client and server processes properly connect and are able to communicate.

 __Server__